Shared Bikes and Scooters

 Users execute a user agreement with an operator then use an app to locate and unlock bicycles or scooters.
 Users may end their trip at any point but must comply with parking rules and respect designated no parking zones.
 HOPR is responsible for rebalancing bikes and scooters to high demand areas if they are not checked out again within a specified timeframe.

-Initial deployments of bikes will focus on regional transit hubs, job centers, and commercial districts, including the City Center, Centerville, Irvington, and Warm Springs areas.
+Bikes are deployed in areas around regional transit hubs, job centers, and commercial districts, including the City Center, Centerville, Irvington, and Warm Springs areas.
 Users may ride shared bikes anywhere in the City, except portions of Fremont Central Park will be restricted.

 How will the program promote safety?

 All equipment will meet minimum operating standards such as maximum operating speeds and lights.
 HOPR will be responsible for operating educating users on compliance with state and local laws and regulations age and licensing requirements, sidewalk riding prohibitions, and other rules of the road.